Community Capacity Grant Application

 These provisions must support local families working within the community.
 They must help develop and promote community resources, spaces, and activities on the Isle of Wight.

-Our main focuses for this round of grants are:
+Our main focuses for last round of grants were

 • Expectant parents and parents with children up to 2 years old